bridgetownrb/bridgetown-mdjs/README.md

 ## Usage

-The plugin will
+The plugin will perform the necessary extractions via the [kramdown-parser-gfm-extractions](https://github.com/bridgetownrb/kramdown-parser-gfm-extractions) add-on to any Markdown file in your Bridgetown site.

 ### Optional configuration options

-The plugin will automatically use any of the following metadata variables if they are present in your site's `_data/site_metadata.yml` file.

-…
+By default,

 ## Testing